universal-accessCreating accessible PDFs in LaTeX

 In essence, PDF tagging is a process that automatically creates a "structure" that is easily identified by screen readers, and is more searchable both now and in the future.
 It leverages the existing structure defined by your LaTeX code so the screen reader can differentiate between elements like headers, body text, figures, and equations.

 TeX Live 2025 fully supports automated PDF tags with the \DocumentMetaData declaration.
 Add this declaration before \documentclass.
-There are two important keys to this declaration that affect tagging capabilities: tagging and tagging-setup .
+There are several important keys to this declaration that affect tagging capabilities: tagging , tagging-setup , pdfstandard , and lang.

 tagging